This post may contain affiliate links.

 ingredients for the best bbq sauce in a mixing bowl

-1. Combine all the ingredients in a medium saucepan.
-Stir.
+1. Stir.
+Combine all the ingredients in a medium saucepan.

 a mixing bowl with a whisk stirring homemade barbecue sauce without corn syrup

-1. Simmer the barbecue sauce for 10 to 15 minutes (cover the pot a little, it splatters).
+1. Cook.
+Simmer the barbecue sauce for 10 to 15 minutes (cover the pot a little, it splatters).
 Stir.
 Taste.
 Adjust.
 Taste some more because SO GOOD.

-2. SLATHER ON EVERYTHING.
+2. Devour.
+SLATHER ON EVERYTHING and ENJOY!

 Recipe Variations

-• Homemade Spicy BBQ Sauce.
-The recipe, as written, is more spicy-sweet than truly spicy, so if you prefer a BBQ sauce with a serious kick, I’ve included the option to add some cayenne or even a tablespoon of hot sauce.
+• Spicy BBQ Sauce.
+The recipe, as written, is more spicy-sweet than truly spicy, so if you prefer a homemade BBQ sauce with a serious kick, I’ve included the option to add some cayenne or even a tablespoon of hot sauce.

 • Homemade Honey BBQ Sauce.
 Simply swap the maple syrup for the same amount of honey.
 (This version I especially like on Grilled Salmon in Foil.)